 When your furnace or central air conditioner runs less often, you lower your energy bill.
 Easily decrease furnace fuel use by removing the old thermostat and installing a programmable model that drops empty house and overnight temperatures by several degrees.
 The low cost of the thermostat is earned back from just a few weeks’ fuel savings.

-If you find yourself constantly adjusting your manual thermostat to get your home comfortable, a programmable thermostat will save time.
+If you constantly adjust your manual thermostat to make your home comfortable, a programmable thermostat will save time.

 You need to reset a manual thermostat each time you want to increase energy efficiency.
-A programmable thermostat, unlike a manual thermostat, requires one programming session for the four daily times: morning, empty house, return, and overnight.
+Unlike a manual thermostat, a programmable thermostat requires one programming session for the four daily times: morning, empty house, return, and overnight.

 But My Old Thermostat Still Works!